About the team

 Dr Maria Adams

-Senior Lecturer in Criminology
+Associate Professor in Criminology

 Biography

-Maria Adams is a Senior lecturer in Criminology.
+Maria Adams is a Associate Professor in Criminology.
 She has conducted extensive research into prison, justice system and family life.
 Much of her research has focused on issues related to prison, social inequalities and social injustices.
 Maria is very excited about leading on this project- this is such an important topic for women incarcerated and will have a strong contribution to improving policy and practice surrounding food and prison.

 Co-investigators